iiasa/rime/README.md

 The python API is currently unstable and will be documented in the future.

 For now, the inner working consists in a set of functions to transform a list of records.
 By records, I mean dictionaries as the result of `pandas.DataFrame.to_dict('records')`, where each dict record corresponds to a row in a long pandas DataFrame.
-There are functions to interpolate the records w.r.t warming levels or years, average across scenarios, etc.
+There are functions to interpolate the records w.r.t warming levels or years, average across scenarios, etc. These functions can be found in the `rimeX.records` module.
+The emulator itself, to combine GSAT and impact data, is present in the `rimeX.emulator` module (`rime-run-timeseries` relies on `recombine_gmt_ensemble`, whereas `rime-run-table` relies on `recombine_gmt_table`).

 Check out [the TODO internal classes](#internal-classes) section for an insight where it might be going.